Seanneskie/advDB-CNSM-Website/README.md

 ## Introduction - How to Install
-Open Visual Code Studio
+Open Visual Code Studio <br />
-Open Folder and Locate the folder
+Open Folder and Locate the folder <br />
-Open  Terminal by clicking View > Terminal on the Top Left side Open two(2) terminal, one for backend and one for frontend
+Open  Terminal by clicking View > Terminal on the Top Left side <br />
+Open two(2) terminal, one for backend and one for frontend <br />

 ### Setup backend node modules (1st Terminal)
 ```bash